jeffvance/glusterfs-cluster-install/README.txt

   GlusterFS does not require password-less SSH.

   The tarball contains the following:
+   - ambari.repo: HDP and Ambari repo yum file.
+   - hosts.example: sample "hosts" config file.
    - install.sh: the main install script, executed by the root user.
+   - prep_node.sh: companion script, not to be executed directly.
    - README.txt: this file.
-   - hosts.example: sample "hosts" config file.
-   - data/: directory containing:
-     - prep_node.sh: companion script, not to be executed directly.
-     - gluster-hadoop-<version>.jar: Gluster-Hadoop plug-in. ?? or wget??
-     - fuse-patch.tar.gz: FUSE patch RPMs.?? or wget from s3?

   install.sh is the main script and should be run as the root user.
-It installs the files in the data/ directory to each node contained in the "hosts" file.
+It copies prep_node.sh and other files to each node contained in the "hosts" file, and ensures that each node is setup to be a data (tasktracker) node.

 == Before you begin ==